Villy-P/TS-Chess/README.md

 Each item within the `<div>` tag has an `<a>` tag with a href of `"#"` (do nothing) and an `<input>` tag that specifies the type of input.
 We set the `type` attribute to `color` so the webpage knows we will be making a color selector.
 Then we give the base color value as a certain color value, which is a very fancy way of specifying different color (Like an RGBA value).
-The `#FFFFFF` color is white, specifyed by the 3 pairs of `FF`, which means full values of Red, Green, and White (255, 255, 255).
+The `#FFFFFF` color is white, specified by the 3 pairs of `FF`, which means full values of Red, Green, and White (255, 255, 255).
 Next we assign each value an `id` so we can access it in the TypeScript/JavaScript.
 The White Text is what we will actually be displaying to the user.

-When you look at the unordered list in the webpage it does not look like a list, but rathers a bar with dropdowns.
+When you look at the unordered list in the webpage it does not look like a list, but rather a bar with dropdowns.
 This is due to styling in CSS, which we will go over later.

 Next, we create two canvases with the `<canvas>` tag.